 MES4000 – Theory, Methodology and Project Description in Middle East- and South Asia Studies

-Note: There will be a compulsory over-night seminar at Tyrifjorden Hotel on September 10th to 12th.
+Note: There will be a compulsory over-night seminar at Granavolden Hotel on September 9th to 11th 2019.
 More information to come.

 How should a research project on the Middle East or South Asia be designed?
 What are the main methods used to collect empirical data, and what are the basic theoretical perspectives that should be known?
 The aim of this course is for participants to learn basic theoretical approaches and methodology, and apply these in their own research by developing their own project description.

 Participants will be allocated a research contact by the start of the semester, who will be their mentor throughout the whole course.